alexmkv01/Optimising-Grid-World-RL-Problem/README.md

-# Reinforcement_Learning_Coursework_1
+# Solving Maze Environment with various Reinforcement Learning Approaches
-Coursework 1 for Reinforcement Learning module at university.
+Completed as an assessed coursework for a Reinforcement Learning module